augchan42/augchan42.github.io/_posts/2025-01-17-Brainstorming a Novel Theory with AI.md

 ---
 layout: post
 title: "Brainstorming a new theory of Self-Directed Learning for AI, with AI"
 author: "Aug"
+date: 2025-01-17
 header-style: text
 catalog: true
+description: "An exploration of using the I-Ching's King Wen sequence as a potential framework for self-directed learning in AGI.
+Details the thought process, key insights, and implications for AI development, including a link to a research paper."
 tags:
-    - King Wen Sequence
+  - king-wen-sequence
-    - I-Ching
+  - i-ching
-    - self-directed learning
+  - self-directed-learning
   - memory
+  - agi
+  - artificial-general-intelligence
+  - meta-learning
+  - information-theory
+  - ancient-wisdom
+  - ai-research
+  - zenodo
 ---

 # The I-Ching as a Framework for Self-Directed AGI Learning: A Journey Through Questions